 5. No Certifications By Authority Bodies and Organizations

-According to PETA, both La Roche Posay and its parent company L’Oreal are not cruelty-free.
+According to PETA, La Roche Posay and its parent company L’Oreal are not cruelty-free.
 The same goes for almost all cruelty-free certification organizations out there.

 Is La Roche Posay Vegan?